February 13, 2023

 Your dental office is your second home.
 Like any home, it should be presentable to welcome visitors at any given moment and leave a positive impression.
 Having a well-designed and organized office goes a long way in making sure there is a smooth workflow not to mention how much it helps sway the decision of a potential patient.

-How can u best start your morning meeting?
+How can you best start your morning meeting?

 - Go through the emergency patient protocol for the day.

-- Look into any clashing appointments reschedules or follow-ups needed.
+- Look into any clashing appointment reschedules or follow-ups needed.

 - What Handoffs or deliveries are expected during the day?

-This is 2020 and to tell you to automate your billing would seem redundant, but we are going to say it anyway.
+This is 2023 and to tell you to automate your billing would seem redundant, but we are going to say it anyway.
 Automated billing makes a world of difference in practice management.
-Find the best up-to-date billing systems that can be employed for your practice and keep it all seamless.
+Please find the best up-to-date billing systems that can be employed for your practice and keep it all seamless.

 Now that your billing is sorted make the payment process itself easier.
 Your patients will appreciate an array of payment methods and acceptance of all banking services from your practice.
-This will also make it easier to improve cash flow and make your practice as productive as it can be.
+This will also make it easier to improve cash flow and make your practice as productive as possible.

 Dental technology is ever-evolving.
 Making your practice more productive and treating your now rising patient base needs you to invest in the best dental tech support.
 No!
 This doesn’t mean giving up an arm and a leg in buying it.
 There are insourcing partners that can help you get the very best tech support at a fraction of your would-be budget.